 6. DOUBLE CHECK BEFORE DRYING

 If you can still see the stain, do not place the garment in the dryer.
 The heat of the dryer can make the stain more permanent.
 Before you dry it, treat it again and rewash.
 The same is true of ironing or steaming – no heat should be applied to stained areas.
-Retreat stains that persist – perhaps with more agitation, more soaking time, different temperatures, or a different concentration of Branch Basics soap.
-For example, oil stains require using a more concentrated solution than the All-Purpose, like the Bathroom spray.
-If an oil stain doesn’t come out after the first treatment, go with the Concentrate.
-When you retreat a stain, you may want to try adding Branch Basics Oxygen Boostto the washing machine.
-Stainmasters don’t give up!
+Retreat stains that persist – perhaps with more agitation, more soaking time, different temperatures, or a different concentration of soap.

-If you have not used Branch Basics soap before on a particular garment, and especially on favorite garments or upholstery fabric, test it on a seam or hidden area to be sure it doesn’t affect the color or finish of the fabric.
+If you have not used detergent before on a particular garment, and especially on favorite garments or upholstery fabric, test it on a seam or hidden area to be sure it doesn’t affect the color or finish of the fabric.
 Ideally, let it dry before making your determination.
 Once you know your fabric is colorfast, this is not necessary.

 Mix soap with pure water

 We highly recommend that you prepare your bottles by mixing your soap with distilled or reverse osmosis water, particularly for stain treatment on the go.
 This prevents water marks (residual minerals in your tap water) from appearing on stains you remove when you aren’t able to soak your clothes.
-If you have hard water, you also may need to use more Concentrate (up to 1 tsp. more per load) to get your laundry clean.
-This is also important to consider when you are testing Branch Basics soap on upholstery to ensure that it does not lighten, leave water marks, or change the material in any way.
-If there is no place to test – proceed at your own risk.
+If you have hard water, you also may need to use more detergent (up to 1 tsp. more per load) to get your laundry clean.

 Read the Tags